kanthorlabs/kanthorq/website/docs/002-concepts/004-stream.md

 - An event stays forever in a stream until you explicitly remove it or a stream is deleted (also must be explicit confirmation)
 - An event could be read and processed by multiple process (we call it `Consumer`) from the stream and nothing else the event data itself is stored in stream.
-- Events in a stream could be only paginated by the order of `event.id` or the tuple of `(event.topic, event.id)`
+- Events in a stream could be only paginated by the order of `event.id` or the tuple of `(event.subject, event.id)`

 ## Manage streams